STAFF

 In 2018, he became a professor in the Department of Mechanical Engineering at Shizuoka Institute of Science and Technology.
 He served as chairman of the Shizuoka Prefecture Next Generation Air Mobility Working Group from 2023 to 2024.
 He served as chairman of the Japan Helicopter Association from 2023 to 2025, and is currently a director of the Japan Unmanned Aerial Vehicle Inspection Organization and an advisor to the Japan Industrial Unmanned Aerial Vehicle Industry Association.

-Haruo Takashika
+Haruo Kohroku

 Born in Saitama Prefecture in 1956.
 After graduating from the Department of Applied Physics at the National Defense Academy in 1980, he joined the Japan Maritime Self-Defense Force.
 After serving as a Tactical Airman (TACCO) for anti-submarine patrol aircraft, he completed the Officer Specialized Course in Information Processing (ASWOC Program) and graduated from the National Defense Academy in 1991 as a member of the Department of Communications at the Defense Department of the Maritime Staff Office.